 Triggers and Actions Enables Automated Events

-Steve Woodbridge, Paxton’s Global Training Manager, explains: “Facility managers can set ‘when the intruder alarm is armed’ as an event, so that when the system receives a signal that the event has happened, it will then trigger the action, which can be set as ‘switch off the lights’.
+Steve Woodbridge, Paxton’s Global Training Manager, explains: “Triggers and Actions are a series of rules that enable site activities and help control users’ accessibility.
+For instance, facility managers can set ‘when the intruder alarm is armed’ as an event, so that when the system receives a signal that the event has happened, it will then trigger the action, which can be set as ‘switch off the lights’.

-The Paxton Connect app brings further convenience to the users.
+Another useful energy saving feature is remote site management.
+This is enabled by Paxton’s easy-to-use app Paxton Connect.
 The app allows facility managers to remotely control their sites on smart devices from anywhere in the world with an internet connection.